Diagnosis of Gaucher disease

 Treatment is available in the form of enzyme replacement therapy and/or substrate reduction therapy for types 1 and 3.
 Individuals with type 3 may benefit from bone marrow transplantation.
 Currently, only supportive therapy is available for type 2.

 The incidence of type 1 ranges from 1 in 20,000 to 200,000 in the general population, but is much more frequent among Ashkenazi Jews with an incidence between 1 in 400 and 900.
 Types 2 and 3 both have an incidence of approximately 1 in 100,000 in the general population.

 A diagnostic workup for Gaucher disease may demonstrate the characteristic finding of "Gaucher cells" on bone marrow examination.
 Reduced or absent enzyme activity of acid beta-glucosidase is diagnostic.
-A targeted mutation panel may allow for detection of disease-causing mutations in affected patients (GAUW / Gaucher Disease, Mutation Analysis, GBA).
-In addition, full sequencing of the GBA gene allows for detection of disease-causing mutations in affected patients in whom a targeted mutation panel identifies only a single mutation (GBAMS/ Gaucher Disease, Full Gene Analysis, GBA).
+A targeted mutation panel may allow for detection of disease-causing mutations in affected patients (GAUP / Gaucher Disease, Mutation Analysis, GBA).
+In addition, full sequencing of the GBA gene allows for detection of disease-causing mutations in affected patients in whom a targeted mutation panel identifies only a single mutation (GBAZ / Gaucher Disease, Full Gene Analysis).